tazama-lf/postman/README.md

  - **Geolocation data**: ISO20022 does not natively provide for the transmission of geolocation data; however Tazama does provide for the collection of geolocation data that is passed in an ISO20022 message's supplementary data envelope.

-When the `createNewTransactionSetInMemory()` function is called, the function will create the required messages and stash the messages, and other variables required for testing, as global variables in Postman.
+When the `createTransactionSetInMemory()` function is called, the function will create the required messages and stash the messages, and other variables required for testing, as global variables in Postman.
 If you want to see all the variables that are set, you can browse through the function's source code.
 When you execute the function in a test, you will also see all the created data logged to the console.

 ### 4. Rule Functionality Testing - Rule 901.postman_collection.json